YAN-0802/LAHNet/README.md

  Let's take training or testing on MICHE as an example.
 ### Training
-you can run training as following:
+You can run training as following:

 ```
 CUDA_VISIBLE_DEVICES=gpuid python train.py